atthepit/payvision-fullstack-challenge/README.md

 ## Installing

 You need to have installed [node](https://nodejs.org/es/) and [npm](https://www.npmjs.com/).
 The project has been built with versions 10.11 of node and 6.4 of npm.
-You install and manage node versions with [nvm](https://github.com/creationix/nvm).
+You can install and manage node versions with [nvm](https://github.com/creationix/nvm).

-Once installed, you can install project dependencies with:
+Once installed, you have to install the project dependencies with:

 ```sh
 npm install